Rainbow-CPaaS/Rainbow-iOS-SDK-Samples/Rainbow-iOS-SDK-Sample-Contacts/README.md

 ### Retrieve the list of contacts

-Once connected, you can retrieve the list of your contact when the ContactsManager has finished to retrieve the contacts from the server and has sent the `kContactsManagerServiceDidEndPopulatingMyNetwork` notifications,
+Once connected, you can get the list of your contact when the `ContactsManagerService` has finished to retrieve the contacts from the server and has sent the `kContactsManagerServiceDidEndPopulatingMyNetwork` notifications and populated the `[ServicesManager sharedInstance].contactsManagerService.contacts` array,

 ```objective-c
 -(void) viewDidLoad {